Mallard64/Wumpus/README.md

 Unity -runTests -batchmode -projectPath . -testPlatform EditMode -testResults results.xml
 ```

-## Team & my role

-This was a two-person student project.
-I wrote the gameplay and AI layer — hex cave generation and
-room numbering (`CellGenerator`, `Cell`), player movement and arrow rules (`PlayerScript`), the
-trivia encounter and its OpenAI integration (`TriviaDisplay`, `OpenAIClient`), and scoring and
-persistence (`GameData`, `Leaderboard`) — plus the four cave scenes and the UI art pass.

-[zigoola](https://github.com/zigoola) did the iOS port — build target, app icons, splash screen,
-landscape orientation and signing — along with touch controls for shooting, the developer test-mode
-shortcuts, several Unity scene layout fixes, a Unity version upgrade, and a cleanup pass that
-removed four dead scripts.

-Since June 2024 I've maintained it alone: removing the hardcoded API keys, rewriting the OpenAI
-client to validate responses and fall back to an offline question bank, and adding the EditMode test
-suite and the WebGL CI pipeline.

-Commit counts are 14 from zigoola and 9 from me, which undersells neither of us: his are small and
-targeted, mine include the initial project import and the later refactors.

 ## Limits

 This is a finished student project, not a shipped product.
 Cave size, hazard count and arrow count